Fitting tiles to your bathroom and kitchen is a practical choice that can make a room more attractive and durable.

 Here are some average tiling costs per square metre for common household tiling jobs.

-Floor tiling costs are the same for tiling a bathroom or kitchen floor, with the average floor tiling cost per m2 being £35.
+Bathroom tiling costs are generally the same as kitchen tiling costs when it comes to flooring, with the average floor tiling cost per m2 being £35.

 Floor tiles are often more expensive than wall tiles as they need to be hard-wearing to cope with feet, furniture and the trials and tribulations of daily life.

-As outlined above, expect to pay a higher floor tiling cost for complex patterned tiles, or if you expect your tiler to maintain a pattern around units or other obstacles.
+As outlined above, expect to pay higher bathroom tiling costs for complex patterned floor tiles, or if you expect your tiler to maintain a pattern around units or other obstacles.